-• CBSE Boards: 5 marks, usually one 3-mark derivation on Faraday's law plus one 2-mark numerical on motional EMF or mutual inductance.
+• CBSE Boards: 5 marks, usually one 3-mark Faraday's law derivation plus one 2-mark numerical.

-• JEE Main: 3 to 4 percent, with two questions per shift on Lenz's law direction and self / mutual inductance numericals.
+• JEE Main: 3 to 4 percent, mostly Lenz's law direction and inductance numericals.

-• NEET: 1 to 2 questions per year, mostly on Faraday's law statements and eddy currents class 12 applications.
+• NEET: 1 to 2 questions a year on Faraday's law and eddy currents.

 Also Check: